Moodle app notifications

 - Mobile notifications are not disallowed by an administrator in 'Default message outputs' in the Site administration

-- Mobile notifications are enabled in the user's Android phone (Settings > Apps > Moodle Mobile > Show notifications ticked) or iOS phone (in iOS in Settings -> Moodle Mobile > Notifications)
+- Mobile notifications are enabled in the user's Android phone (Settings > Apps > Moodle Mobile > Show notifications ticked) or iOS phone (Settings > Moodle Mobile > Notifications)

 - The server where your Moodle site is installed is able to connect to messages.moodle.net (port 443) via telnet